B-UMMI/NS-1/README.md

 1. Backing up virtuoso data:
    1. You can just save the virtuoso.db that should be at /var/lib/virtuoso-opensource-6.1/db/.
 To load it just copy the file to the same directory
    2. You can also dump the graph.
 Check http://docs.openlinksw.com/virtuoso/rdfperfdumpandreloadgraphs/ to do it.
+This is specially useful to edit the RDF.
-To load, check http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader.
+   3. To load a dumped graph check http://vos.openlinksw.com/owiki/wiki/VOS/VirtBulkRDFLoader.

 2. Backing up Postgres:
    1. `psql dbname > outfile`